 Then, I heard my dad cheering, which was just what I needed for the final boost.
 Funny story: He figured I’d be exhausted by this point and he would be able to run alongside me to the finish.

 It was the most pain I’d experienced in running, my bottom limbs felt numb and I felt like I was going to throw up.
 These are not exaggerations!
 The finish line seemed farther and farther the closer I got.

 I’m in total pain…

 Whatever I had left in me, I used.
 I thought I saw the finish line, yet it ended up being a slight right turn, which was quite devastating.

 Final Rock and Roll Marathon Savannah Thoughts

 I also had my own water bottle with tailwind that I sipped on when the water stops were further than I thought or I felt thirsty immediately.

-After the race, I got a quick 5 minute massage on my shoulders and legs and drank some chocolate milk and Michelob Ultra beer, since they were giving it out for free.
+After the race, I got a quick 5 minute massage on my shoulders and legs and drank some chocolate milk.
+Oh,and Michelob Ultra beer, since they were giving it out for free.

 It was such a fun finishing atmosphere and I would love to someday race the Rock and Roll Marathon Savannah again.